Want to fall in love with Oaxaca as much as I did?

 - LOCATION: Google Maps

 The Cultural Centre of Oaxaca is attached to the church.
-It’s definitely worth a visit as it holds the contents of Tomb 7 from the Zapotec site of Monte Alban.
+It’s worth a visit as it holds the contents of Tomb 7 from the Zapotec site of Monte Alban.

 4. Tour the Oaxaca Botanical Gardens